ArtifexSoftware/aptest/README.rst

 upload
 ......
-    Upload all wheels and sdists in directory specified by `--wheelhouse-union`_, to https://pypi.org.
+    Upload all wheels and sdists in directory specified by `--wheelhouse-release`_, to https://pypi.org.

 windows-show-vs-instances